rosskantor/Sentiment/README.md

 ### Results

-The random forest model achieved an accuracy of 57.8 percent, naive Bayes an accuracy of 55 percent and ada boost
+The random forest model achieved an accuracy of 57.8 percent, naive Bayes an accuracy of 55 percent and ada boost model an accuracy of 52 percent.
+The optimal random forest model used 300 estimators and 6 samples per leaf.
+The adaboost model achieved its best accuracy at 50 trees.

 ### Sources